Thomashighbaugh/Awesome-AwesomeWM-Modules-Widgets-And-Libraries/README.md

 1. Project must be intended for use with AwesomeWM in some way
 2. Must not be a configuration of AwesomeWM, I am making a list for those too (WIP)
 3. Categories are subjective, open to changing them just create an issue and we can discuss

-4. Know of something I didn't list?
+> NOTE: Know of something I didn't list?
 Awesome, make a pull request with it added or an issue and I will add it.

-> "tl;dr give me the goods already!"
+**"tl;dr give me the goods already!"**

 Here they are: